The evolution of IT architectures, how the distribution model is changing

 With the development of the Cloud, companies were provided with software solutions and could begin offering products directly through the Internet.
 This marked a radical change, as it is no longer necessary to purchase software and install it one’s own PC or server, but it is enough to pay a fee in order to use it.
 This model, adopted first in the customer market, constantly increases in the business market, is the model defined as “as a service”.
 The global investments in aaS solutions reports around 20% of grow each year and are recognized as elements of technological innovation, essential for business market.

 The Cloud is a part of evolution which started over 30 years ago and constantly represents the base of all services we use everyday, both in private and public companies; it needs to be understood, in order to take advantage if it.
-However the Cloud introduces important changes in selling and delivering models, ICT professionals… that deserve further in-depth analysis
+However the Cloud introduces important changes in selling and delivering models, ICT professionals… that deserves further in-depth analysis.